Bicester Village railway station

+Following the reinstatement of the railway line between Bicester and Bletchley as part of East West Rail, Chiltern Railways expects to begin services between Oxford and Milton Keynes Central via Bicester and Bletchley from late 2025.

 History

 The Buckinghamshire Railway, which already had a route between Bletchley and Banbury, had powers to build a line to Oxford.
 The first part of this line, which ran from a junction to the west of Winslow (at a point which became known as Verney Junction) to Islip, opened on 1 October 1850, and this included a station at Bicester.
 (At its maximum extent, the line extended from Oxford to Cambridge and thus became known as the Varsity line).
 Originally named "Bicester", the station was renamed "Bicester London Road" in March 1954, although the nameboards were not altered until 20 September 1954.

 1968 closure

 The station was closed, along with the rest of the Oxford–Bletchley section of the Varsity Line, on 1 January 1968.
 However, the station was used by several excursion trains through the 1970s and 1980s.

 1987 reopening

 Network SouthEast reopened the station as "Bicester Town" on 11 May 1987, as the terminus of the Oxford to Bicester Line.
 From May 2009, First Great Western and Oxfordshire County Council branded the line "The Bicester Link".
 Since then, operation of the line has been transferred from FGW to Chiltern Railways.

 Since 1987, the frequency of trains has varied and passenger numbers have fluctuated accordingly.
 In the four years 2007–2011, more frequent trains led to an increase in the total number of passengers using Bicester Town by 258%.

 In August 2008, Chiltern Railways announced a proposal to build a new 1/4 mi chord to link the Oxford-to-Bicester Line with the Chiltern Main Line to carry a new service between Oxford and London via High Wycombe.
 The single line between Bicester Town and Oxford was to be doubled and a new station built at Oxford Parkway.
 Approval was granted in October 2012.

 From December 2008, the service on Mondays to Saturdays was improved, with an evening service and a doubling of the service on Saturdays.
 The service was increased to 11 trains Monday-to-Thursday, 12 on Fridays, and 13 on Saturdays.
 From May 2009, further improvements saw extra trains in the daytime on Mondays to Fridays and a new all-year-round Sunday service, with trains every 90 minutes.

 On 22 May 2011, Chiltern Railways took over all passenger operations from First Great Western ahead of the new service between London Marylebone and Oxford that was due to start in 2013.
 It was later amended to 2015.